-So, for anyone who finds themselves in a similar position – or for home office workers juggling a meeting clash, where they are attending one meeting and being plagued by meeting chat notifications from another – here’s how to turn off meeting chat notifications.
+So, for anyone who finds themselves in a similar position – or for home office workers juggling a meeting clash, where they are attending one meeting and being plagued by meeting chat notifications from another – here’s how to mute chat in Teams (ie turn them off!).

 How to Guide

 - Open Teams in your browser or Teams client

 - Click on your profile image in the top right hand corner

 - Select ‘Settings’